Notable People

 Ballmer's ownership of the Los Angeles Clippers can look at first like billionaire hobbyism.
 It has become something more deliberate than that.

 The NBA's Intuit Dome material makes clear that the arena, which opened in August 2024, was meant as a full civic and commercial statement about the Clippers having a home of their own.
 Earlier NBA coverage of the project repeatedly quoted Ballmer's insistence that the team needed "its own house."
 That phrase helps explain what he was actually buying when he bought the franchise.
-He was not just buying courtside access.
+He was buying more than courtside access.
 He was buying the chance to turn a tenant team into a self-defining institution.

 That is classic Ballmer again.
 He saw dependence inside a shared arena and wanted infrastructure instead.
 He wanted the team to own the experience, the technology, the branding, and the spatial identity around it.
 Intuit Dome is a sports venue, but it is also a giant managerial object, full of the same obsession with optimization that marked Ballmer's tech life.